chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/get-started.md

 ```

 <div class="aside">
-We've used <a href="https://github.com/Rich-Harris/degit">degit</a> once more, to make it easier to download folders from GitHub.
+We use <a href="https://github.com/Rich-Harris/degit">degit</a> to download folders from GitHub.
 If you want to do it manually, you can grab the folders <a href="https://github.com/chromaui/learnstorybook-code/tree/master/public">here</a>.
 </div>

 Finally we need to update our storybook script to serve the `public` directory (in `package.json`):